symphonyoss/symphony-app-authentication/README.md

 1. Declare symphony-app-authentication-filter as dependency in POM file
 2. Declare SLF4J implementation as dependency (for example: Log4j, Logback, etc)
 3. Implements ServicesInfoProvider interface and register this as default provider in the ServicesInfoProviderFactory
-4. Register 'org.symphonyoss.integration.application.authentication.jwt.JwtFilter' as a web filter using web.xml descriptor for traditional Java webapps or this approach for Spring boot applications
+4. Register 'org.symphonyoss.integration.application.authentication.jwt.JwtFilter' as a web filter using web.xml descriptor for traditional Java webapps, for Spring boot applications follow [this guide](https://docs.spring.io/spring-boot/docs/1.5.9.RELEASE/reference/htmlsingle/#boot-features-embedded-container-servlets-filters-listeners-beans)

 The ServicesInfoProvider implementation should retrieve the POD and Session auth base URL's